Rav3nclaw95/Cursed-Chess/README.md

-# Cursed-Chess
+# Cursed-Chess-Bots
-This Repository is used for documenting and saving files for the game CursedChess
+This Repository is used for documenting and saving code related to chess bots for the game Cursed Chess